 To celebrate The Prince’s Foundation’s presence at The Garrison Chapel, a replica cast of a bronze sculpture of HRH The Prince of Wales, originally created to celebrate the 40th anniversary of another of his charities The Prince’s Trust, has been donated for permanent display by Sir Jack and Lady Petchey.
 While this bust will be a permanent fixture at the Chapel, it will temporarily sit alongside two other busts of The Royal Family, one of HM The Queen originally sculpted for the Scouts Association in 2007 and another of HRH The Duke of Edinburgh to celebrate 50 years of his London Youth patronage.
 All three were created by celebrated sculptor Lady Petchey.
 This will mark the first time all three busts have been publicly exhibited together.

-The first exhibition in the Garrison Chapel was the School of Traditional Arts' Annual Degree Show which ran from 29th June to 25th July 2021.
+The first exhibition in the Garrison Chapel was The Prince's Foundation School of Traditional Arts' Annual Degree Show which ran from 29th June to 25th July 2021.
 More information can be found here.